hpxmlwg/hpxml/guide/source/program_administrator/identify_data_needs.rst

    `HPXML GitHub issues page <https://github.com/hpxmlwg/hpxml/issues/>`_.
 #.
 Click "New Issue"
 #.
 Fill out the form to ask your question or make your request.
 No need to assign a person or milestone.
 #.
 Check the appropriate labels: probably "docs" and "enhancement" or "bug".
+[THESE THREE CATEGORIES SHOULD PROBABLY BE DEFINED SOMEWHERE.
+THEY ARE NOT EXPLICITLY OBVIOUS AS TO WHEN TO USE WHICH.
 #.
 Click "Submit New Issue".
+WHAT IF SOMEONE DOESN'T WANT TO CREATE A NEW ACCOUNT OR DOESN'T FEEL COMFORTABLE USING THE SYSTEM (AFTERALL, IT ISN'T THE EASIEST SYSTEM)?
+CAN THEY EMAIL THEIR ISSUE/SUGGESTION TO SOMEONE?
+OR, SHOULD THIS TYPE OF THING BE DISALLOWED?

 Once you have defined the use case you need for your jurisdiction and have identified all required fields, you are ready to proceed to the next step.
 Remember, this can be an iterative process.
 It is good to do your due diligence in the planning process.
 However, even the best implementation plans will need to be modified as you get the program to market and start running a large number of homes through it.
-Make sure to schedule opportunities later in your implementation to check in on data requirements and adjust as needed.
+[Make sure to schedule opportunities later in your implementation to check in on data requirements and adjust as needed.]--> THIS SHOULD BE HIGHLIGHTED.
+PERHAPS IN A CALL-OUT BOX.